-Existing terminal is under remodelling and a new terminal of 4.461 m2 is under construction, for a total area of 13.420 m2.
+The existing terminal is under remodelling and a new terminal of 4.461 m2 is under construction, with the total area stretching in 13.420 m2.
 Complete rehabilitation of the runway has been completed as well as the apron, with new marking and signage.
-A new RFF Station will be constructed.
+New Fire Station is under construction.
+Works are to be completed by June 2020.